foolmarks/modelsdk_accelmode/README.md

 * run_onnx.py - execute the floating-point ONNX model, write predictions to PNG files.
 * run_modelsdk.py - quantize, evaluate the quantized model and write predictions to PNG files, compile.
 * run_hardware.py - run model on devkit and write predictions to PNG files.
-* train_dataset.npz - images and masks from the training dataset
+* calib_dataset.npz - images and masks from the training dataset used in calibration
 * validation_dataset.npz - images and masks from the validation dataset
 * get_fps - folder with scripts for executing benchmarking